computerundsound/cuLibrary/readme.md

-# Small Library - little helper for Programmer #
+# Small Library - little helper for php-developer #

-Some go function for developers.
+Some god classes for developers.

-Easy of using!
+Easy using!

 [Computer-Und-Sound](http://www.Computer-Und-Sound.de)